 Travel Size Bottles and Toiletries

-With restrictions on liquids of 100ml for cabin luggage (or because you can’t squeeze that much in a 40l backpack), it’s convenient to use travel size bottles and toiletries – creams, face cleansing gels, etc.
+With restrictions on liquids for cabin luggage (or because you can’t squeeze that much in a 40l backpack), it’s convenient to use travel-size bottles and toiletries – for creams, face cleansing gels, etc.

-I count them under “consumables” since it takes an infinite amount of time to completely clean the bottles (the alternative is to come to terms with having a new gel, which is a blend of hibiscus and almond) – so I always need new ones.
+I consider these “consumables” since it takes an infinite amount of time to completely clean the bottles (the alternative is to come to terms with having a new gel, which is a blend of hibiscus and almond) – so I always need new ones.
 They make a perfect cheap Christmas gift for travelers!

 All the places in the world are not equally safe.
 And travelers love good safety hacks!
 A hidden pocket in a belt is a great idea, because, honestly – the majority of travel-related crimes are opportunity thefts.